Montreux '77 (Tommy Flanagan album): Recording

 The album was recorded during a concert performance at the Montreux Jazz Festival in Switzerland on July 13, 1977.

-Releases
+Releases and reception

 The album was released by Pablo Records.
 A subsequent CD reissue had one track – "Heat Wave" – added.
+An AllMusic review praised the two ballad medleys (tracks 2 & 3) and found the other tracks, with their "hard swing", even more enjoyable.